ibm-cloud-docs/CDN/path-container.md

 # Path (Origin) container
 {: #path-origin-container}

-The `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping_Path` collection contains the attributes utilized by our (Origin) Path APIs.
+The `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping_Path` collection contains the attributes used by our (Origin) Path APIs.
 Each of the Path APIs returns a collection of this type.

 **class** `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping_Path`